Nonprofits seeking to help unpaid New Orleans teens

 “Initially, I asked why they didn’t issue a check in the beginning, but they said they don’t do that, so that was an exception to the rule yesterday once the bank denied the check or rejected the check,” Carruth said.
 “So, I had to go pick it up from NORD.”

-Brideisha Harness-Parker, the founder of the New Orleans Youth Coalition, says she received about 8 people between the ages of 16-24 through JOB1 to work for her over the summer.
+Brideisha Harness-Parker, the founder of the New Orleans Youth Coalition, says she received about eight people between the ages of 16-24 through JOB1 to work for her over the summer.

 So far, she says two people were paid.